tek/vim-textobj-ruby/README.md

 The plugin uses a consistent line based approach, with the lines containing the delimiters being part of the block.
-This means that when invoking the text object on the word before a `do` will select the block opened by it, which is especially useful on empty blocks.
+This means that invoking the text object on the word before a `do` will select the block opened by it, which is especially useful on empty blocks.
 When the `ir` object is used on the opener line, the selection will begin on the next line.